Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Beamforming Principles

 where $k = 2\pi /\lambda $.
 Next, we study how to use the phased array to combine the received signals.
 Substituting (\ref{y20}) into (\ref{y19}), we aim to find the optimal combiner to maximize the resulting power, which is equivalent to

 It is easy to verify that an optimal solution is given by

-by which the resulting signal is the amplified one received at the first antenna.
-Thus, by using the combiner ${{\mathbf{a}}_r}(\varphi )$, we aim to receive the narrow beam from the direction of $\varphi$.
-This process can be regarded as an inverse beamforming, also known as combining \cite{mrcode}.
+The combining process can be regarded as an inverse beamforming.
+As ${{\mathbf{a}}_r}(\varphi )$ can maximumly combine the signal from the direction of $\varphi$, we can also refer to this process as receiving a narrow beam in the direction of $\varphi$\cite{mrcode}.

-The array response vector in (\ref{ar}) represents the form of the signal coming from the direction $\varphi$.
-On the contrary, if the antenna elements transmit signals with the phase difference in (\ref{ph}), the wavefront moves in the direction of $\varphi$.
-To be exact, as shown in Fig. \ref{ula2}, assuming the transmitted signal at the first element is $c_t \in \mathbb{C}$, in the meantime, the transmitted signal at the $n$th element should be $c_t \cdot {e^{j\frac{{(n - 1)2\pi {d_a}\sin \varphi }}{\lambda }}}.$ As such, the signal waves in the direction of $\varphi$ has the same phase and will add together to increase the radiation.
-Thus, the normalized array response vector for the transmit ULA can be written as
+The array response vector in (\ref{ar}) represents the signal coming from the direction $\varphi$.
+Vise versa, if the array transmits signal by using the array response vector in (\ref{ar}) as beamformer, the wavefront moves in the direction of $\varphi$.
+To be exact, as shown in Fig. \ref{ula2}, the signal waves in the direction of $\varphi$ have the same phase and will add together to increase the radiation power.
 Generally, the antenna space is considered to be half-wavelength, i.e., ${d_a} = \lambda /2$, to reduce the self-interference.
-Since the expression is related to the map to the elements, letting the leftmost element of transmit array and the rightmost element of receive array be the first element, the array response vector elements can be unified as
+For ease of expression, we assume that ${N_t} = {N_r} = {N_a}$, then the array response vector at both the transmitter and the receiver can be unified as